athrael-soju/Qdrant-Neo4j-Ollama-Graph-Rag/readme.md

 ## Overview

-This project demonstrates how to build a Graph Retrieval-Augmented Generation (RAG) pipeline that extracts graph relationships from raw text using OpenAI’s GPT models, stores and queries these relationships in a Neo4j graph database, and enhances the process with Qdrant’s vector search capabilities.
+This project demonstrates how to build a Graph Retrieval-Augmented Generation (RAG) pipeline that extracts graph relationships from raw text using either OpenAI's GPT models or spaCy's NLP capabilities, stores and queries these relationships in a Neo4j graph database, and enhances the process with Qdrant's vector search capabilities.
 By integrating these technologies, users can extract structured insights from unstructured text and perform complex graph queries to generate context-aware natural language responses.

 The system is built on three main components:

-- **Vector Search & RAG**: Uses Qdrant to index text embeddings for semantic search and combines these results with graph data to generate informed responses via OpenAI’s GPT.
+- **Vector Search & RAG**: Uses Qdrant to index text embeddings for semantic search and combines these results with graph data to generate informed responses via OpenAI's GPT.
+- **Graph Extraction**: You can choose between:
-- **Graph Extraction**: Leverages OpenAI’s GPT to parse text and extract entities (nodes) and relationships (edges) in a structured JSON format.
+  - **OpenAI GPT**: Leverages GPT models to parse text and extract entities and relationships in a structured JSON format (requires API key and may incur costs).
+  - **spaCy**: Uses local NLP processing for entity recognition and relationship extraction (faster, free, but potentially less accurate).
 - **Graph Storage & Querying**: Utilizes Neo4j to ingest, store, and query the extracted graph components, enabling advanced relationship and subgraph queries.

 ---